ZacharyDodemaide/Game-NoughtsAndCrosses/README.md

 # Read Me
-This game is a classic Tic Tac Toe played between a human and the computer.
+Noughts and crosses played between a human and the computer in the terminal.

 ## Prerequisites
 - .NET 6 (for building the project)